sbroenne/plugin.video.nhkworldtv/readme.md

 - access a "mini EPG"/live schedule with the upcoming shows - if the program is available on-demand, you can watch-ondemand it as well.
 - watch the NHK News Programs like NEWSLINE or NEWSLINE IN DEPTH

 Most of the NHK API is parsed and **not** hard-coded so this should make the plug-in more resilient to changes on the NHK web site.
+I also run scheduled unit tests on Github to alert me on breaking changes.

 The plug-in is localized but translation only exists for English (GB).
 It is also Python3-compatible (by using python-future and kodi-six).